Xavier Cooper: College career

 Cooper received a football scholarship from Washington State.
 He was redshirted at Washington State, attending classes, practicing with the football team, and dressing for play but not competing in games.
 He was strongly mentored by Heather Erwin, an academic advisor at WSU who worked extensively with Cooper to ensure that he went to classes, studied hard, discussed assignments with professors, asked for extra credit, and engaged in study habits that met his particular kinesthetic learning needs.
 By May 2015, Cooper was just eight credit hours short of a degree in criminal justice.
 (Cooper has said he intends to finish his college degree after his NFL rookie season, and then obtain a master's degree so that he can become a principal after his career ends.)

 As a redshirt freshman during the 2011 season, Cooper so impressed coaches with his dedication to practice that he was named an All-Pac-12 Conference honorable mention.
 During his sophomore year (2012 season), he started the last nine of the 12 games, and played (but did not start) in two more.
 During Cooper's junior year, he started all 13 games, helping make WSU the 10th-best defense in the nation.
 He made 13.5 tackles (3.5 of them against Idaho), and led Washington State in tackles-for-a-loss.
 Cooper was dominating during the 2014 season.
 He started all 12 games, made 37 tackles (9.5 of them for loss, best on the team), and had five sacks (second best on the team).
 During WSU's near-upset of the Oregon Ducks on September 20, 2014, Cooper had 1.5 sacks.

-Although Cooper had one more year of college eligibility left, he entered the 2015 NFL Draft.
+Although Cooper had one more year of college eligibility left, he entered the 2015 NFL draft.
 He totalled 121 career tackles, 31.5 of them for loss (the eighth highest number of tackles for a loss in WSU football history) and 13 career sacks.
 He forced three fumbles in three years, recovering two of them and returning one for a touchdown.

 Professional career

+Pre-draft

 Cooper attended the 2015 NFL Combine, where he helped his stock for the draft by running the 40-yard dash in 4.86 seconds—the fastest for a defensive lineman at the event.

 Cleveland Browns

-The Cleveland Browns drafted Cooper in the third round of the 2015 NFL Draft.
+The Cleveland Browns drafted Cooper in the third round of the 2015 NFL draft.
 He was the first WSU defensive lineman to be drafted in the NFL since Rien Long in 2003, and was the highest-drafted WSU defensive lineman since Dorian Boose in 1998.
 On May 11, 2015, Cooper signed a four-year contract worth $2.96 million.

 The Browns declared Cooper a healthy inactive several times in the 2016 season.

-On September 2, 2017, Cooper was waived by the Browns.
+On September 2, 2017, he was waived by the Browns.